 Prof. Eric Weitz, Emeritus Assistant Professor

-Professor Eric Weitz is an academic member of staff who is also a once and future actor and director.
+Professor Eric Weitz is an Emeritus academic member of staff who is also a once and future actor and director.
 He has published The Cambridge Introduction to Comedy, The Power of Laughter: Comedy and Contemporary Irish Theatre,a number of articles and essays, and contributions to reference works like the Oxford Encyclopedia for Theatre and Performance and the Encyclopedia of Humor Studies.
-He is Chair of the Board for Smashing Times Theatre Company, a socially engaged theatre company based in Dublin, and on the Board of Directors for Collective Encounters, a socially engaged theatre company based in Liverpool, England.
+He was the Chair of the Board for Smashing Times Theatre Company, a socially engaged theatre company based in Dublin, and served on the Board of Directors for Collective Encounters, a socially engaged theatre company based in Liverpool, England.

 Professor Dennis Kennedy, Fellow Emeritus

-Dennis Kennedy is Emeritus Professor and Fellow in Trinity College Dublin, where he held the Samuel Beckett Chair of Drama from 1994 to 2006.
+Dennis Kennedy is Emeritus Professor and Fellow in Trinity, where he held the Samuel Beckett Chair of Drama from 1994 to 2006.
 He has twice been a fellow of the National Endowment for the Humanities in the USA, twice won the Freedley Award for theatre history, received the Chancellor's Distinguished Research Award at the University of Pittsburgh, the Berkeley Fellowship at Trinity College Dublin, and is a member of the Royal Irish Academy and the Academia Europaea (the Academy of Europe).
-He has organized major international conferences in New York, Dublin, and Singapore, including the large-scale Beckett Centenary Symposium in Trinity College Dublin in 2006.
+He has organized major international conferences in New York, Dublin, and Singapore, including the large-scale Beckett Centenary Symposium in Trinity in 2006.
 His own plays have been performed in New York, London, and at regional theatres across the US, and he has frequently worked as a dramaturg at such theatres as the Long Wharf in New Haven, the Lyric Hammersmith in London, and the Shaw Festival in Canada.
-He also works as a professional director and gives workshops in acting Shalespeare around the globe.
+He also works as a professional director and gives workshops in acting Shakespeare around the globe.
 In 2005 he directed Shakespeare's As You Like It at the Chinese Central Academy of Drama in Beijing, and in 2006 directed and designed Brecht's The Caucasian Chalk Circle in Dublin.